War-weary Goma frets under uneasy rebel occupation

-GOMA, Democratic Republic of Congo (Reuters) - Hours before rebels captured the eastern Congolese city of Goma on Tuesday, more than a thousand prisoners hammered a hole through the prison wall and escaped.
+GOMA, Democratic Republic of Congo, Nov 24 (Reuters) - Hours before rebels captured the eastern Congolese city of Goma on Tuesday, more than a thousand prisoners hammered a hole through the prison wall and escaped.

 “This is going to have a big impact on the security of the city,” said a local magistrate who was afraid to give his name.